-For tax years beginning on or after January 1, 2007, the Veterans Jobs Credit is 5 percent of qualified wages paid during the taxable year to an employee who is a qualified veteran.
-The total credits for all tax years for wages paid to a particular veteran may not exceed \$600.
+For tax years beginning on or after January 1, 2010, the Veterans Jobs Credit is 10 percent (.10) of qualified wages paid during the taxable year to an employee who is a qualified veteran.
+The credit per year for wages paid to a particular veteran may not exceed \$1200.